The Difference between Calligraphy and Lettering, and Type

-Is the difference between calligraphy, lettering and type just different ways of saying the same thing?
-You know, I say, “tomayto” and you say, “tomahto” sort of thing?
+Are the words calligraphy and lettering and type just different ways of saying the same thing?

-Well, no. Turns out, there is a difference.
-And if you dabble in any one of them, it's important to know!
+Well, the short answer is no. There is a difference.
+And if you dabble in any one of them, it’s important to know!

 One reason even design professionals don’t always use the correct terminology when referring to type and lettering is because the tool we use today to create them both is often the same—the computer.
-A nib/brush and ink used to be the only tool used when lettering (and still is the genesis of all ideas if you’re me), and the tool for type was the letterpress type of printing press.
+A nib—or brush, or quill, or a stylus if you’re gonna go way back—and ink used to be the only tool used to create letters by hand, and then eventually the tool for type was the printing press.

-Although there are many similarities, lettering and type are really different disciplines.
+Although there are many shared similarities, creating work with calligraphy, lettering and type are rather different disciplines.

-OK, I get it, for most people, the difference is rather moot, but there are several reasons I think it’s important to have at least a superficial understanding of the differences.
-This is especially true if you do any of the three yourself, or if you ever commission a professional to do work for you (at the very least you want to make sure he/she knows too!).
+OK, I get it, for the average person the difference is rather moot, but there are several reasons I think it’s important to have at least a superficial understanding of what makes each distinct from the other.
+This is especially true if you do any of the three yourself, or if you ever commission a professional to do work for you (at the very least you want to make sure he/she knows them too!).

 Creating lettering by hand is time consuming; perfect for invitations and signage, but typically impractical these days for a 500-page novel—although there are delightful exceptions to this including an almost 15-year endeavor of several highly talented scribes to hand-letter the 1,127-page The Saint John’s Bible.
 The project’s price tag ultimately reached $8 million (!).

-Lettering and typography are two very different art forms.
-A professional can be good at both, but not all designers are.
+Lettering and typography are two very different approaches to generating letters.
+A professional can be good at handling both, but not all designers are.

 Hand-lettering represents a different time commitment and therefore may be priced differently than projects using type.